GTPB/ADER19F/pages/tutorial-seurat-mca.md

 ![](./images/tutorial-seurat-mca_files/unnamed-chunk-26-1.png)

-Finally, we run the `FindAllMarkers` function again to account for the new clustering.
+Finally, we run the <code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">FindAllMarkers</code> function again to account for the new clustering.

 ```r